sabinapakuwal/c-project/README.md

 ## C Projects of Class 12 by Sabina Pakuwal.

 ##        Acknowledgement
-   I would like to express my special thanks of gratitude to my teacher Manish Shah Sir for providing a golden opportunity to do this wonderful project which helped me in doing a lot of research and I came to know about so many new things.
+   I would like to express my special thanks of gratitude to my teacher Mr. Manish Shah for providing a golden opportunity to do this wonderful project which helped me in doing a lot of research and I came to know about so many new things.

-##    Introduction:
+##    Introduction
    I am presenting a project assignment on the topic of C-programming project.
    C is a programming language developed at AT and Bell Labroratories of the USA in the 1970s.
    It was designed and developed by Dennis M.Ritchie.
 It stands between high-level language